Dafiely-nyan/Unity-Eventer/README.md

 # Unity Eventer

-Allows you to abstract from managing event's subscriptions by introducing few attributes for way easier management.
+Allows you to abstract from managing event's subscriptions by introducing few attributes for easier management.

-By default, you are adding event's handlers in `Start` and remove them in `OnDestroy`.
+By default, you add event's handlers in `Start` and remove them in `OnDestroy`.
 This is fine, but when there are lots and lots of handlers each of which should probably launch after another (so with correct order) it results in a hell mess with scripts execution order and many others annoying things.

 `Eventer` brings two attributes - `[Subscribable]` and `[Subscriber]`.
 You put those on MonoBehaviours events and event handlers respectively and no longer need